Are Citrus Oils Safe in Sunlight?

 These oils are generally safe for normal sun exposure and are popular for daily skincare, family blends, and home aromatherapy.
 Their bright scent may help support mood, calmness, and relaxation.

-Even with safer oils, proper dilution is still recommended, especially for sensitive skin or children.
+Even with safer oils, proper dilution is still recommended — especially for sensitive skin or children.

 Practical Safety Tips for Moms & Babies When Using Citrus Oils

 Essential oils are a wonderful tool for relaxation and emotional balance, but moms and babies require extra caution when using them, especially phototoxic citrus oils.
 By following practical safety measures, you can enjoy aromatherapy safely and effectively.
+We cover this further in Burnout Be Gone.

 1. Dilute Properly Before Applying